malhotra-t/PythonForDataAnalysis/Final/README.md

-## Final Submission
+## Final - Analysis of US Government Spending in Fiscal Years 2016 & 2017 for states MA and PA
-In this submission, I have done analysis on the data downloded from US government's website (https://www.usaspending.gov/DownloadCenter/API/Pages/fpds.aspx) which tracks the money spent by its internal departments on the contracts given to outside vendors.
+In this submission, I have done analysis on the data downloded from US government's website __(https://www.usaspending.gov/DownloadCenter/API/Pages/fpds.aspx)__ which tracks the money spent by its internal departments on the contracts given to outside vendors.
 The download was done with the help of website's API.
 There are 4 main folders:
 ### 1. FetchData:
 This folder contains 2 iPython notebooks:<br>
 #### i) US Spending - Fetch Data: